 - Slate: “a yuletide fantasy, a perfect theatrical work of holiday escapism, and a welcome breath of fresh air”

-There’s a lot of reasons for this praise: the talent-packed cast (Morgan Freeman, Anika Noni Rose, Keegan-Michael Key, newcomer Madalen Mills), the songs (by John Legend, Philip Lawrence, Davy Nathan, and Michael Diskint), the eye-popping art design and choreography.
+There’s a lot of reasons for this praise: the talent-packed cast (Forest Whitaker, Anika Noni Rose, Keegan-Michael Key, newcomer Madalen Mills), the songs (by John Legend, Philip Lawrence, Davy Nathan, and Michael Diskint), the eye-popping art design and choreography.

 But another element of the film that warmed my heart was to see a story like this—set in a joyous, fantastical, beautiful holiday world—that featured an almost all-Black cast.

 Mr. Mezz and I have been consciously deepening our understanding of anti-racism and expanding our anti-racist actions over the past few months.
 But one of the pledges we made as part of the commitment to support each other’s accountability in this journey was to read and view expressions of Black excellence and Black joy even while we were engaging with white supremacy and the Black trauma white supremacist systems cause.
 So in addition to watching 13th together, I also shared Homecoming with Mr. Mezz.

 Jingle Jangle is another delightful example of Black excellence and joy.
 As Aramide A. Tinubu writes for NBC News,